zulvkr/zulvkr.github.io/src/posts/django-rest-review.md

 tags:
   - post
   - Python
-  - Django
   - Django Rest Framework
-  - stub
+  - Laravel
 ---

 I've been looking around for better backend solution.
 In JavaScript jungle land, currently there are too many budding technologies to try, a situation that excarbated by TypeScript hype train.

-In order to extricate myself from that, I went Python, which has better stability and known as a solid backend language.
-They have amazing tools too, battery-included Django, micro-framework Flask, and their newer async cousin FastAPI.
-Backend have never been better in Python, so let's hop on the back of this snake.
+In order to extricate myself from that, I went Python.
+It has better stability and known as a solid backend language.
+It has amazing tools too: battery-included Django, micro-framework Flask, and their newer async cousin FastAPI.
+Backend has never been better in Python, so let's hop on the back of this snake.

 So, as told by people of the internet, I learned Django first, which is a more opinionated framework that follow convention.